30+ Income Survey Questions (Ranges, Examples + Best Practices 2026)

 - Prefer not to say

 Useful for international surveys where absolute dollar ranges do not translate.
-Respondents often have a sense of where they fall relative to average even if they cannot name an exact figure.

-Individual Income and Salary (Questions 6-10)
+Category 2: Individual Income and Salary (Questions 7-12)

 Individual income questions focus on the respondent's personal earnings.
 Use these for B2B research, professional development products, career-related surveys, or when the purchasing decision is tied to personal discretionary spending.

-6. What is your approximate annual salary or personal income before taxes?
+7. What is your approximate annual salary or personal income before taxes?

 - Under $25,000